xorbit/PiSurv/README.md

 My first surprise when I ran FFmpeg was to see a message saying that FFmpeg was deprecated and to use [Libav] instead.
 I almost fell over.
 Upon investigation I found out that Libav is a fork or FFmpeg, favored by [Debian] (and by extension [Raspbian]).
 Well OK, I don't care what it's called.
 So figured out the Libav options to package my H.264 stream into an MP4 container, while just copying the video stream.
 I got an MP4 file.
 It still didn't work.

-### Duration: 0 seconds, Framerate: 3834 frames per second
+### Duration: 0 seconds, Frame rate: 3834 frames per second

 I figured out the basic problem with the raw H.264 stream was that it contained no information about the length of the video or the frames per second to play it at.
-That's why I needed to specify a parameter to let Libav know what the framerate was, so it could put it in the MP4 file and the players would be happy.
+That's why I needed to specify a parameter to let Libav know what the frame rate was, so it could put it in the MP4 file and the players would be happy.
 Only it wasn't working.
 The MP4 files still reported rediculous things like 0 second duration and 3834 fps.
 After pulling out a sufficient amount of hair and doing some Googling, I found others who had this problem.
-It seems the Libav tool was just ignoring the bitrate parameter.
+It seems the Libav tool was just ignoring the bit rate parameter.
 The suggested solution was to get the latest official FFmpeg and try that.

 ### FFmpeg

 I got the FFmpeg source and compiled it.
 And compiled it.
 And compiled it some more.
 It took hours.
-But when it was finally done, the wait had been worth it: it generated MP4 files with sane lengths and bitrates!
+But when it was finally done, the wait had been worth it: it generated MP4 files with sane lengths and bit rates!
 Only, when serving them from my Raspberry Pi with my Python script, they still didn't play in browsers!

 ### Nginx